javicarela/prebet/README.md

    git clone https://github.com/javicarela/prebet.git

 We are dedicated to continuously improving this project.
 Features currently in development are designed to enhance functionality and user experience.
-Contributions and feedback are welcome!
+Contributions and feedback are welcome.